Here's a bunch of kayak fishing tips which, for both kayak fishing newbies and old hands alike, should keep you safe and improve your catch rate.

 The dangers of sunburn are well known, with skin cancer becoming an increasingly common result.
 So go heavy on the sun protection cream and wear a wide-brimmed hat.

-If you use ratchet straps to secure your yak to your cars roof rack, be careful not to over-tighten you can easily damage the yak.
+If you use ratchet straps to secure your yak to your cars roof rack, be careful not to over-tighten them, as you can easily damage the yak.

 Use the moulded in straps, toggles and carry points when lifting the yak.
 These are designed as strong-points and positioned to spread the load without distorting the yak.

+The most important of all these kayak fishing tips is to stay safe.
 Let someone ashore know you're going out in your yak, and what time you expect to return.
 It's worth carrying a mobile phone so you can let them know if you're delayed - before they call the coastguard.
-The mobile should work up to around 10miles offshore before you lose the signal, but don't rely on it.
+The mobile should work up to around 10 miles offshore before you lose the signal, but don't rely on it.

 Which is why you should always carry a hand-held, waterproof VHF radio - and ideally one which floats.
 Not only will this device enable you to communicate with other marine craft, it will also put you into direct contact with the coastguard.